jsonmaur/jumpsuit/documentation/effects.md

 # Effects

-Effects are jumpsuit flexible and powerful way of performing asynchronous actions.
+Effects are jumpsuit's flexible and powerful way of performing asynchronous actions.
 Unlike the synchronous actions you place on your `State`, effects do not change any state directly.
 However, they are able to call state actions that do.
 In fact, they are able to do anything asynchronous you can dream up!

 A couple of common use cases for Effects:
 - Fetching Data for your `States`